Glencullen

 Glencullen is in the civil parish of Kilternan and the barony and Poor Law Union of Rathdown.
+376 people lived in the village as of the 2022 census, up from 238 as of the 2016 census.

 Heritage

 There is a Bronze Age wedge tomb at Ballyedmonduff on the south-eastern slope of Two Rock Mountain.
 It is known locally as the giants grave.
 It is a rectangular chamber divided into three parts surrounded by a U-shaped double-walled kerb filled with stones.
 The tomb was excavated in the 1940s by Seán P. Ó Riordáin and Ruaidhrí De Valera when cremated bone, a polished stone hammer, flints and pottery were found.

 Below Two Rock Mountain is the prominent South Dublin landmark of Three Rock Mountain, complete with its Communications Masts, some of which are visible from Glencullen.

 Glencullen also has an important standing stone at Newtown Hill and also has an earthen burial mound dating from the same period as the wedge tomb at Ballyedmonduff.
 Glencullen Standing Stone also known as Queen Mab is also located in the village.